vitejs/vite/docs/config/worker-options.md

 - **Type:** [`(Plugin | Plugin[])[]`](./shared-options#plugins)

 Vite plugins that apply to worker bundle.
-Note `config.plugin` is not apply to worker, we should config the specific plugins of bundle worker.
+Note that `config.plugins` does not apply to workers, it should be configured here instead.

 ## worker.rollupOptions